transpocamp/transportationcamp.org/_posts/2014-01-29-transportationcamp-is-coming-to-new-england.md

 - Latest News
 ---

-Join us for the first TransportationCamp in the New England area!
+Join us for the first TransportationCamp in the New England area.
 The unconference will be held in Boston on Saturday April 5th, 2014, hosted by MIT.
 We’re looking forward to a day of discussion and examination of transportation planning, innovation, and technology. <a href="http://www.eventbrite.com/e/transportation-camp-new-england-14-tickets-10281011783">Register today</a>.

 Read about the previous Transportation Camps in DC, San Francisco, and Atlanta <a href=}http://transportationcamp.org/>here</a>.